• Skip to main content

 Sharing is caring!

-A traditional fruitcake is must-have Christmas cake.
+A traditional fruitcake is a must-have Christmas cake.
 Loaded with delicious moist fruits such as raisins, sultanas, cherries, and currants soaked in brandy overnight.
-This is a simple, easy and effortless dark fruitcake recipe which does not need much preparation.
+This is a simple and easy dark fruitcake recipe that does not need much preparation.

 The fruits used below are quite traditional but can be substituted for other dried fruits such as dates, cranberries, and more fruit peels.
 The alcohol used is again traditional but can be substituted with orange or cranberry juice for a non-alcoholic fruitcake recipe.

-A note on black treacle.
-Treacle is what makes this a dark fruitcake.
+• Treacle – Treacle is what makes this a dark fruitcake.
 If you do not have treacle you can omit it but the fruitcake will not be dark brown.
 More plain ivory.
-You can use 1 tbsp cocoa powder for color but do not that you may end up with a slight chocolate taste.
+You can use 1 tbsp cocoa powder for color but do note that you may end up with a slight chocolate taste.
 Some love it very much.
 Personally, I like to keep it traditional and leave the cocoa powder out.

 Dark Fruitcake Recipe